IRS tax forms will provide you with explanations and examples of several of the main income and expense reporting documents.

 Income tax preparation form 1040 is the primary personal income tax reporting system that is used for declaring the summary total of all personal and small business income and deductible expenses for each year.

-Starting in 2018 there have been many changes made to the format.
+There have been many ongoing changes made to the format.
 The early release draft shows that it will now made up of the following primary features:

 You can see an example draft form 1040 copy here